BU-Spark/ml-atfal-mafkoda-missing-children/project_outline.md

 ### A. Problem Statement:

-There are <insert_statistics> children that went missing from <insert_years> to <insert_years>, and it can be incredibly difficult for volunteers to find these missing children after several years.
 Children grow up fast, and their facial structures can change drastically in the span of a few years depending on their status (homelessness, scars, hunger, etc.).
+Therefore, after a child has been missing for several years, it is extremely difficult to locate them without an accurate representation of what they may look like today.

 To facilitate the search for missing people, our team is developing a face ageing software using state-of-the-art machine learning algorithms.
 Hopefully, with new images that reflect the current ages and conditions of missing people, our volunteers can help reunite the missing people with their families faster.